will1491/RiemannDynamics/README.md

 **Shouldn't this be part of Mathlib?**

 Substantial portions of the project are appropriate Mathlib targets and are developed with eventual integration in mind.
 The natural candidates are everything *below* the Teichmüller path: the strong Montel theorem and Montel–Carathéodory, the modular function `λ` and its covering property, Julia / Fatou theory, the trichotomy half of uniformization, and ultimately **Sullivan's No Wandering Domains theorem** — these are all statements about Mathlib-native objects (`OnePoint ℂ`, `DifferentiableOn ℂ`, `IsCoveringMap`, `SimplyConnectedSpace`) and slot in cleanly.
-The analytic engine (Sobolev, Beurling transform, qc maps, MRMT) is similarly Mathlib-shaped; whether it lands in Mathlib or in a sibling project depends on how the Carleson singular-integral evaluation goes.
-The Teichmüller path (Phases T1–T5), being built around the bespoke object `Teich(S)` and the Nielsen–Thurston classification, is more likely to live as a downstream library rather than upstream in Mathlib.
+The analytic engine (Sobolev, Beurling transform, qc maps, MRMT) is similarly Mathlib-shaped.
+The Teichmüller path, being built around the bespoke object `Teich(S)` and the Nielsen–Thurston classification, is more likely to live as a downstream library rather than upstream in Mathlib.

 **What's the dependency on existing Lean projects?**

 Mathlib (current) and the **RMT4** project of Beffara, vendored as a `lake` dependency on a pinned commit.
 RMT4 provides the Riemann mapping theorem and the normal-families / Montel / Hurwitz / Schwarz scaffolding the dynamics line builds on.
-The **Carleson project** (van Doorn, Becker, et al.) is under evaluation as the source of the Calderón–Zygmund / singular-integral API; if its machinery covers the Beurling-transform `Lᵖ` bound, we vendor it, otherwise that theory is built directly.

 **Why concrete `ℂ̂` rather than general Riemann surfaces from the start?**